Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 Simply put, looking at your follower’s breakdown based on age and gender helps you set a more holistic content marketing strategy.

-So dive down in your age and gender metrics to find out your relevant audience and create content that caters to that lot.
+So dive down into your age and gender metrics to find out your relevant audience and create content that caters to that lot.

 6. Location and language metrics